Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

 \cref{sec:sttsd} establishes suitable~\(\hat\xv\) and~\(\hat\Fv\) exist for the center components; \cref{sec:sttfd} establishes suitable~\(\hat\yv\) and~\(\hat G\) exist for the fast stable components; and \cref{sec:sttud} establishes suitable~\(\hat\zv\) and~\(\hat H\) exist for the fast unstable components.
 Hence choosing such a suitable~\cref{eq:stsexform}+\cref{eqs:stsesdenf} satisfies the system~\cref{eqs:stsesde} to residuals~\Orc{p+1}.
 By Proposition~3.6 of \cite{Potzsche2006}, it follows that the difference between a system~\cref{eq:stsexform}+\cref{eqs:stsesdenf} and the system~\cref{eqs:stsesde} is also~\Orc{p+1}.
 By induction, \cref{thm:stsenfp} holds for systems~\cref{eqs:stsesde} with upper-triangular matrices~\(A\), \(B\) and~\(C\).
 By reverting the preliminary change of basis, \cref{thm:stsenfp} holds for general matrices. \end{proof}

-\paragraph{Require convolutions} In general non-autonomous systems we need to invoke convolutions in time of the direct \(t\)-dependence in terms (for `frozen'~\Xv, \Yv\ and~\Zv), convolutions that depend upon the eigenvalues.
-These convolutions encapsulate either memory or anticipation of the time-dependence over the various fast time scales in the un/stable variables~$\yv$ and~\zv.
-For any parameter~$\mu$ (possibly complex), and for sufficiently well behaved (e.g., integrable) time dependent functions~$a(t)$, define the \emph{convolution} \footnote{In some scenarios we may only know the argument~\(a(t)\) for a finite time interval, in which case these convolutions should be either truncated to a corresponding finite time or \(a(t)\)~considered to be zero outside the known time interval.
-The differences between such alternatives decay exponentially quickly, \Ord{e^{-\muc|t|}}, within boundary layers in time.}
+\paragraph{Require convolutions} In general we need to invoke convolutions in time of the direct \(t\)-dependence in terms (for `frozen'~\Xv, \Yv\ and~\Zv), convolutions that depend upon the eigenvalues of the three matrices (as in the example~\eqref{eqs:stsetoyxy}).
+These convolutions encapsulate either memory or anticipation of the time-dependence over the various short time scales in the hyperbolic variables~$\yv$ and~\zv.
+For any parameter~$\mu$ (possibly complex), for sufficiently well behaved (e.g., integrable) time dependent functions~$a(t)$, and for two fixed chosen times~\(t_\pm\), define the \emph{convolution}

-Such convolutions are bounded for at least bounded~$a(t)$: more specifically, we \emph{choose} to use such convolutions only when the result is bounded.
-Recall that \cref{def:ocf} determines a chosen cut-off rate~\muc\ in order to classify un/stable and center processes.
-The critical property of the convolution~\cref{eq:stsezmuf}, used in the next subsections, is that for suitable~\(a(t)\) the convolution gives a bounded solution to the~\ode
+where \cref{def:ocf} determines the chosen cut-off rate~\muc\ in this definition.
+Such convolutions are bounded for at least bounded~$a(t)$: more specifically, we \emph{choose} to invoke such convolutions only when the result is bounded (so that the asymptotic properties are uniform over times of interest).
+Our derivations only require that such convolutions~\cref{eq:stsezmuf} exist and are differentiable.
+We use that the convolutions give a bounded solution to the~\ode

-with $\Re\mu<0$ the convolution~$\Z\mu$ integrates over the past; with $\Re\mu>0$ the convolution~$\Z\mu$ integrates into the future; both integrate over a fast time scale of order~$1/|\Re\mu|$.
+with $\Re\mu<0$ the convolution~$\Z\mu$ integrates over the past (a memory); with $\Re\mu>0$ the convolution~$\Z\mu$ integrates into the future (anticipation); both integrate over a short hyperbolic-time scale of order~$1/|\Re\mu|$.

+The freedom to choose integration end-points~\(t_\pm\) is just one of the contributions to non-uniqueness in the constructed coordinate transform.
+To ensure boundedness for every appropriate rate~\(\mu\), such as in scenarios where matrices have widely varying eigenvalues, then we need \(t_-\leq t\leq t_+\) and hence we might choose~\(t_\pm\) to be the end-points of the time interval of interest, \(\TT_\mu=[t_-,t_+]\).
+Alternatively, in scenarios where the time variations in the system, represented by~\(a(t)\) in~\eqref{eq:stsezmuf}, are known to be well enough behaved for all time, then we might choose \(t_\pm=\pm\infty\).
+The differences between such choices only affects the constructed coordinate transform, and hence the derived invariant manifolds, in `boundary layers' in time near the start and end of~\(\TT_\mu\)---boundary layers that are of thickness in time of order~$1/|\Re\mu|$.